rdkcentral/Lightning-SDK/docs/plugins/router/settings.md

 To decrease the memory footprint even further, you can configure specific Router settings per platform.

 > Within the context of the [Metrological Dashboard](http://dashboard.metrological.com/), these settings are defined as Platform Settings *outside* the App's control.
 However, during local development, you can experiment with them using the **settings.json** file.
-All Router-related settings are grouped in a `Router` key within `platformSettings`.
+All Router-related settings are grouped in a `router` key within `platformSettings`.

 For example: